Verizon PESTEL/PESTLE Analysis & Recommendations

 2. High economic growth rates of developing countries (opportunity)

-3. Decreasing information asymmetry (threat)
+3. Competition based on decreasing information asymmetry (threat)

 Social/Sociocultural Factors in Verizon’s Business Environment